shanecelis/unity-package-template/README.md

 ## Usage

 Create a directory.
-Choose the name carefully; its name will your package's name.
+Choose the name carefully; its name is your package's name.

     $ mkdir MyPackage
     $ cd MyPackage
     $ dotnet new unitypackage --company "My Company"

-This will create the following files:
+This creates the following files:

     MyPackage
     ├── CHANGELOG.md